 Longshan Jilin, China Travel Guide

-Longshan Park is a prominent urban parking on Longshan.
-It functions as a green lung for the city and a beloved recreational area for locals.
-It symbolizes the city's commitment to green areas.
+Longshan Park is a prominent urban to park on Longshan.
+It serves as a green lung for the city and a beloved recreational area for locals.
+It symbolizes the city''s pledge to natural spaces.

 Liaoyuan City Museum showcases local history, culture, and resources from nature.
 Its exhibits cover archaeological findings, traditional folk customs, and the urban area's industrial development.

-Weekdays are generally less crowded than weekends at both Longshan Park and the Liaoyuan City Museum.
+Weekdays are generally less crowded than weekends at the two Longshan Park and the Liaoyuan City Museum.

 This venue hosts various performances, including local opera, authentic Chinese dance, and musical acts.